White-bellied Sea Eagle

 Australia has eighteen species of eagle and hawk and six species of falcon, ranging from the slender Collared Sparrowhawk through to the Wedge-tailed Eagle, renowned for possessing the longest wingspan of any eagle.
 The Wedge-tailed Eagle is distributed across the entire continent and is a majestic addition to Australia’s beautiful horizons as it soars at great heights.
 Tasmanian Wedge-tailed Eagles have developed into a larger and separate subspecies to their mainland Australia relatives, with only 200 breeding pairs remaining in Tasmania and Maria Island.
 The Little Eagle is Australia’s only other eagle, with consistent viewing opportunities across the Flinders Ranges.

 The vast coastlines, coastal bays and inlets around Australia provide habitat for two of Australia’s striking maritime raptors; the White-bellied Sea Eagle and Osprey.
-Witnessing the White-bellied Sea Eagle glide down and scoop prey out of the water is truly mesmerising, with sightings common along the Great Ocean Road, Philip Island, Eyre Peninsula, Kangaroo Island, Kakadu and Maria Island.
-The rugged cliffs along the Eyre Peninsula and Kangaroo Island also provide the perfect platform to view the enormous nests built by Osprey that breed from May through September.
-The other popular coastal raptor is the Brahminy Kite with it’s beautiful chestnut back and white breast, which is distributed across the northern coast of Australia including Kakadu and Arnhem Land.
+Witnessing the White-bellied Sea Eagle glide down and scoop prey out of the water is truly mesmerising, with sightings common along the Great Ocean Road, Philip Island, Eyre Peninsula, Kangaroo Island, Kakad, Maria Island and in Far North Queensland.
+The rugged cliffs and limestone stacks along the Eyre Peninsula and Kangaroo Island also provide the perfect platform to view the enormous nests built by Osprey that breed from May through September.
+The other popular coastal raptor is the Brahminy Kite with it’s beautiful chestnut back and white breast, which is distributed across the northern coast of Australia including Kakadu and Arnhem Land and Far North Queensland.

 A common endemic found near Australia’s coastal areas is the Black-shouldered Kite, characterised by its rapid wingbeats whilst trying to site prey.
-The Swamp Harrier is also common resident to the southern coastal areas across South Australia, Victoria and Tasmania, where it it lays eggs on the ground in rushes from September to January.
+The Swamp Harrier is also common resident to the southern and eastern coastal areas across South Australia, Victoria, Tasmania and Queensland, where it it lays eggs on the ground in rushes from September to January.

 One of the only birds in the world to use tools, the endemic Black-breasted Buzzard is known for it’s ability to break large eggs through hurling stones.
 It is well suited to the arid interior of the continent and common to Uluru and the Red Centre.
 The Brown Goshawk, Brown Falcon, Whistling Kite, Australian Hobby and the Nankeen Kestrel are also common to Red Centre as well as the Flinders Ranges.